lubla/cas-fee-project-two/frontend/README.md

  5) Add the folder to the environment variable PATH
  6) In IE => Tools => Internet Optionen => Sicherheit: Check "Geschützten Modus aktivieren" for ALL internet Zoons (Internet, Intranet ...).
  7) IE zoom level must be 100%

+ ## SASS Conventions

+ * The convention for structuring the styles is the BEM-Notation (Block, Element, Modifier).